Skip to main content

 Clinical Curriculum: Year 4

-Office of Student Affairs deans assist third year students in selecting their fourth year schedules to help toward programming a balanced, useful fourth year curriculum that fulfills the student's needs and also provides a thorough and varied medical education experience.
+Office of Student Affairs deans assist clerkship year students in selecting their advanced clinical year schedules to help toward programming a balanced, useful curriculum that fulfills the student's needs and also provides a thorough and varied medical education experience.
 The Office of Medical Education employs systems to ensure schedule requests are equitably awarded.

 Introduction to Clinical Medicine IV